AymanAzzam/Instabug_Test_DevOps_2020/README.md

 $ cd Jenkins
 $ ./install.sh
 ```
-2. Configure Jenkins and install BlueOcean plugin then Create pipeline.
+2. Configure Jenkins and install BlueOcean, Xvfb and NodeJS plugins then Create pipeline.

 3. Add the user to the docker group using the next command:
 ```sh